 No new borrowing should be taken on by the company once insolvency is apparent.
 Additionally, assets must be secured prior to sale by the liquidator.

-Should you carry on trading in the knowledge that your company cannot pay its debts, you and other directors will face rigorous investigation by the Insolvency Service.
+Should you carry on trading in the knowledge that your company cannot pay its debts, you and other directors are liable to face rigorous investigation by the Insolvency Service.
 This can result in disqualification from company directorship for up to 15 years, financial fines and penalties; even a prison sentence may be handed down should serious misconduct emerge.

 Within two weeks of passing the resolution a meeting of creditors will be called, during which directors must answer questions relating to the company’s situation.
-A Statement of Affairs will be presented at this meeting, describing the financial position.
+A Statement of Affairs will be presented at this meeting, detailing the financial position of the company.

 Timely, accurate and reliable information is required by HMRC on an ongoing basis.
 The same rules apply when a liquidator is called in.
-Directors lose control over the company, and the timely provision of information will be expected by the liquidator to ensure a smooth and efficient process.
+Directors lose control over the company, and the timely provision of information will be expected by the liquidator to enable the liquidation to proceed smoothly and efficiently.

 This information could help the liquidator establish the company’s financial standing, who is responsible for various functions within the company, and how and why the point of insolvency has been reached.